-In AY 2018-2019, candidates' mean score was 4 (n = 6).
+In AC 2020-2021, candidates' mean score was 4 (n = 5).
 While candidates teach a minimum of 10 lesson plans, data gathered from the last lesson plan they teach was used for this assessment.
 As this assessment is used in the Practicum Course, which is one of the last courses candidates take before graduating, and since the candidates taught at least nine lesson plans before teaching this one, faculty expect scores to be strong.
 Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.
+These changes had a direct impact on the student's ability to design and implement developmentally appropriate lesson plans that reflect research on best practices in early childhood education.